The Unbearable Lightness of Being (film): Soundtrack

-Reception
+Reception and legacy

+Critical response

 The film garnered high praise from critics.
-It holds an approval rating of 85% on the review aggregator website Rotten Tomatoes, based on 27 reviews.
+It holds an approval rating of 86% on the review aggregator website Rotten Tomatoes, based on 29 reviews.
 The website's consensus reads, "Exploring sexual mores against the backdrop of real-life social upheaval, The Unbearable Lightness of Being artfully blends the political and the erotic."

+Accolades

 The film was nominated for two Academy Awards: Jean-Claude Carrière and Philip Kaufman for Best Adapted Screenplay and Sven Nykvist for Best Cinematography.
 The film was listed 87th by the American Film Institute in its 2002 list AFI's 100 Years...100 Passions.

 Home media

+It was released on VHS and Betamax on December 29, 1988.
 A digitally restored version of the film was released on DVD by The Criterion Collection in November 1999.
-The release includes audio commentary by director Philip Kaufman, co-writer Jean-Claude Carrière, editor Walter Murch and actress Lena Olin.
+The release includes audio commentary by director Philip Kaufman, co-writer Jean-Claude Carrière, editor Walter Murch, and actress Lena Olin.
 It was re-released on DVD by Warner Home Video as a 2-disc special edition on February 28, 2006.